If you’re applying for a new role within your current company, you already have an advantage over external candidates.

 Accountant with more than two years of experience.
 Monitored financial statements and business with a commitment to the best accounting practices.

-When writing a resume for an internal position or resume for a promotion within the same company, it’s important to strike a balance between highlighting your current responsibilities and showing how you can add value in the new role.
+When writing a resume for an internal position or a promotion within the same company, it’s important to strike a balance between highlighting your current responsibilities and showing how you can add value in the new role.

 Let’s now look at a good example: